Projects

 The “Way Of Neurofeedback” (WON) project explores how contemporary neurofeedback technology, combined with techniques described in ancient Vedic texts, can together inform and accelerate people’s innermost urge for spiritual unfoldment.

 Although these “side effects” of meditation are highly desirable, some of them can only be gained after years or even decades of regular meditation practice.
-In this project, we propose the “Way of Neurofeedback” (WON), which proposes that meditation progress can be accelerated by neurofeedback training.
+This project, “Way of Neurofeedback” (WON), proposes that meditation progress can be accelerated by neurofeedback training.
 Through the WON approach, we expect that the beneficial effects of meditation can be experienced more powerfully and spiritual growth will be enhanced to a greater extent than through meditation practice alone.

-The aims of this project are to strengthen the positive public image of neurofeedback and communicate the Way of Neurofeedback (WON) through three avenues: Publishing books, teaching the WON philosophy in theory and practice, and conducting scientific research to test our WON hypothesis that neurofeedback can enhance the benefits of meditation and related practices.
+This project aims to strengthen the positive public image of neurofeedback and communicate the Way of Neurofeedback (WON) through three avenues: Publishing books, teaching the WON philosophy in theory and practice, and conducting scientific research to test our WON hypothesis that neurofeedback can enhance the benefits of meditation and related practices.

 NeuroMeditation